Tony Hall, Baron Hall of Birkenhead: BBC

 After Oxford, Hall joined the BBC as a trainee in 1973, initially working at its Belfast newsroom.
 He later worked as producer on Today, The World at One, The World Tonight, and PM.
 He became editor of the Nine O'Clock News at the age of 34.

 In 1987 he was appointed the Editor of News and Current Affairs, and was appointed Director of BBC News and Current Affairs in 1990, combining TV and radio for the first time.
 He continued to lead BBC News until 2001.

 Among his career achievements are the launch of BBC Parliament, BBC Radio 5 Live, BBC News 24, and BBC News Online.
 In 1999 he applied unsuccessfully for the position of Director-General of the BBC, but was later successful, being appointed as BBC Director-General on 22 November 2012, and took office on 2 April 2013.

 On 25 March 2015, Hall decided not to renew Top Gear presenter Jeremy Clarkson's BBC contract after an internal investigation found that Clarkson had assaulted the programme's producer.
 Hall and his wife received death threats which the BBC decided were "credible", and they were subsequently guarded by police.
 On 28 March, Scotland Yard confirmed that officers were investigating the threats.

-Shortly before leaving the BBC on 31 August 2020, Hall commented that the 2015 negotiations with the government over TV licences for the over 75s - whereby the government ended subsiding the BBC for free TV licences - had been "tense".
+Shortly before leaving the BBC on 31 August 2020, Hall commented that the 2015 negotiations with the government over TV licences for the over 75s - whereby the government ended subsidising the BBC for free TV licences - had been "tense".
 Hall struck the deal despite warning that the government's proposals would be a "nuclear" option that could lead to the loss of many BBC services.
 He said that he had thought about resigning over the issue, before deciding to stay and seek to ameliorate the changes.
 Hall agreed with the interviewer, Amol Rajan, that there was a need to improve "diversity of thought" at the BBC, and was hopeful of 50/50 equal pay parity during 2020.

 On 20 January 2020, it was announced that Hall would leave his Director-General job in the summer, saying "If I followed my heart I would genuinely never want to leave."
 He spent seven years in the role.
 Hall said it was better for a new person to lead the corporation through its mid-term review in 2022 and BBC Charter renewal in 2027.